purdue-cs193-fall-2019/homework-1-afabisiak0427/index.md

+# Alex Fabisiak's First CS193 Homework

+- Coding
+- Working with computers
+- Learning new styles and ways to code
+- The different class style

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.